The Magic Toyshop (film)

-The Magic Toyshop is a 1987 British television film, adapted by Angela Carter from her 1967 novel of the same name.
-It was produced by Granada Television (now ITV Productions) and premiered on ITV on 5 November 1988.
-It is directed by David Wheatley.
+The Magic Toyshop is a 1987 British film, adapted by Angela Carter from her 1967 novel of the same name.
+It was produced by Granada Television (now ITV Productions) and premiered in British cinemas on 31 July 1987, subsequently appearing on ITV on 5 November 1988.
+It was directed by David Wheatley.

 Plot

 Melanie (played by Caroline Milmoe) is aged fifteen and loses her parents after they are killed in a plane crash over the Grand Canyon.
 As a result, Melanie and her younger brother and sister are sent to London to live with their Uncle Philip (played by Tom Bell) in London.
 Uncle Phillip lives with his mute wife Margaret, who is scared of her husband and only communicates through notes.
 Uncle Philip is a toymaker including of puppets, who secretly has the power to make his toys come to life, and he maintains control over his family.
 He forces his family to attend the plays he performs in the back of his shop.